-The primary mission of the California Office of Health Information Integrity (CalOHII) is to assist State departments to protect and secure health information in their possession.
-CalOHII's statutory authority is to interpret and clarify federal and state laws - which led to the creation of the Statewide Health Information Policy Manual (SHIPM)2.
+Part of CDII's mission is to assist State departments to protect and secure health information in their possession.
+CDII's statutory authority is to interpret and clarify federal and state laws - which led to the creation of the Statewide Health Information Policy Manual (SHIPM)2.
 The SHIPM provides mandatory guidance for California State departments covered by the Health Insurance Portability and Accountability Act (HIPAA).
 The SHIPM, originally published in 2015, is updated annually and in use today.

-Leveraging this experience, CalOHII created the State Health Information Guidance (SHIG) Volume 1 - Sharing Behavioral Health Information in California3 (published in January 2018) as non-binding guidance to interpret and clarify state law for non-State entities.
-Recently, CalOHII has published the following SHIG documents (all documents are posted on the SHIG webpage4):
+Leveraging this experience, CDII created the State Health Information Guidance (SHIG) Volume 1-Sharing Behavioral Health Information in California3 (originally published in January 2018) as non-binding guidance to interpret and clarify state law for non-State entities.
+Since that publication, CDII has published additional SHIG documents - all documents are posted on the SHIG webpage4.